 Common Reasons for Toddler Wakes Up Crying Every Morning

 Navigating the world of toddler sleep can seem daunting.
-As parents, it’s pivotal to understand some common reasons why does my toddler wake up crying every morning.
+As parents, it’s pivotal to understand some common reasons why my toddler wakes up crying every morning.
 This knowledge can be the first step towards finding solutions and ultimately ensuring better sleep for your toddler and yourself.

 1. Nightmares and Night Terrors